CodeWithMarish/Full-Stack-Todo-tracker-frontend/README.md

-# Getting Started with Create React App
+# Full Stack Todo App - Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using React.
+It is simple todo tracker app with board based UI and used Node JS as its backend.

 ## Available Scripts